ACCESS-NRI/build-ci/containers/README.md

 Furthermore, those images download upstream compilers and common packages informed by the `upstream/[dev|prod]/[packages|compilers].spack.yaml` spack manifests.

-Finally, there is a `spack-config` folder that contains a customised [spack-enable.bash](https://github.com/ACCESS-NRI/spack-config/blob/main/spack-enable.bash) used to load `spack`, as well as upstream compilers.

 ## How to build `spack` for testing

 You can use spack in a similar way to `build-ci`, with it's own upstream `spack` used for compilers and common packages.
 This is also suitable for developers to test.
 Run the following Docker Compose commands: